 Why Do Organizations Need a People-First AI Strategy?

+AI adoption is as much a human transformation as a technological one.
+Leaders often fall into the trap of investing in the best models and tools, without preparing their workforce to use them.
 By aligning AI practices and governance with the needs of employees and other users, business leaders can promote sustainable growth while improving user experience across the board.

 A recent study showed that 25% of companies have implemented GenAI technologies broadly across their offices – with another 25% having targeted plans to rollout GenAI in the coming months.
 Yet, only 10% of employees use these tools weekly, and only 15% believe their organization has a clear plan for successfully integrating GenAI into their business strategy.
 This leaves room for increased implementation and development of human-centered AI strategies.